radioactivesugar/Astrome_TestProject/README.md

 ## Fresnel Zone Visualiser
+!!
+IF not working, please download it to your local PC and give it a try !!

 An interactive web-based tool for engineers to visualize and plan network links with real-time Fresnel zone calculations.